 Also be aware that this list of causes is by no means conclusive.
 We’ve encountered many dog owners that have otherwise healthy dogs, have never use anything containing harmful chemicals, refuse to over-vaccinate and still find themselves dealing with this issue.
 In these situations, we have found that nutrition is a key factor – many times it only takes a better diet and natural supplements to greatly reduce or even eliminate the seizures altogether.

-How to handle a dog seizure:
+How to handle a witnessed dog seizure event:

 Seizures are bursts of uncontrollable electricity in the brain and the onset of these episodes can be very strange.
 Dogs may stare off into space as if they are “dazed and confused” or may even chase an imaginary object before seizing.
 These episodes can last anywhere from a few seconds to a few minutes and are very unnerving.
 Pay attention to any uncharacteristic behavior and be prepared.
 It is very important that you stay calm and only try to move your dog if they are in a place that they cannot move freely and might injure himself – do this by gently pulling your dog by his hind legs.
 Depending on the severity of the episode, it’s also possible for a dog to lose his bodily fluids during a seizure.
 Putting a cold wash cloth on his paws during this period can also help calm him and cool him off.

 When the seizure is over, take the time to comfort him with some extra love and affection – don’t scoop him up and rush to the vet’s office immediately.
 This has been a traumatic experience for him as well and an emergency car ride can wait.
 When your dog has calmed down, contact your vet and be prepared to describe the episode – warning signs, the length of episode etc. It’s very rare that a vet can witness a dog’s seizure firsthand so these details can be very helpful.